Haggarman/IceWatch_Challenger_RP2040_LTE/README.md

  Adafruit SH110X, Adafruit GFX Library

 ##
  I have to document this one-time setup.
+Type these AT commands using the Serial Terminal with the RP2040 acting as a serial passthrough.
 Command	| Description
 -- | --
 AT | OK is what it should respond with after typing A T and then pressing enter.
 Both Linux or Windows style Carriage Returns / Line Feeds are acceptable from a serial terminal.